MattStockton/MattStockton.github.io/work-with-me.markdown

   <section class="work-approach">
     <h2>How I work</h2>
     <div class="work-copy">
-      <p>I start by learning how the work gets done and what needs to change.
+      <p>I start by understanding the users, the existing system, and what the software needs to do.
 From there, the work might be an assessment, a focused prototype, an improvement to an existing system, or a production build.</p>
       <p>I work in short cycles using real data and feedback from the people doing the job.
 We adjust the plan as we learn more.</p>
       <p>Sometimes the answer is an AI system.
 Sometimes it is traditional software, a process change, or a decision not to build anything.</p>
     </div>